splunk/splunk-connect-for-syslog/docs/gettingstarted/index.md

 ## Getting Started

-Splunk Connect for Syslog is a containerized distribution of syslog-ng.
-Splunk Connect for Syslog has a configuration framework designed to simplify getting syslog data into Splunk Enterprise and Splunk Cloud.
-It provides a runtime-agnostic solution allowing customers to deploy using the container runtime environment of choice.
+Splunk Connect for Syslog (SC4S) is a distribution of syslog-ng that simplifies getting your syslog data into Splunk Enterprise and Splunk Cloud.
+SC4S provides a runtime-agnostic solution that lets you deploy using the container runtime environment of choice and a configuration framework.
+This lets you process logs out-of-the-box from many popular devices and systems.

 ## Planning Deployment